gitluin/sara/README.md

 Recent Statii
 ------
+ * v3.1		- WIP floating layout `floaty`.
+Will make this a patch later.
+See `Bugs` for why this is WIP.
+Also added a trimmed `unmapnotify` and adjusted `unmanage` that resemble the `dwm` versions - needed this to deal with the behavior of current must-have software like Zoom.
  * v3.0		- Some silly bugs have been squashed, but the major news is that the bar has been excised and you are now free to use whatever you wish, so long as you can make it work with the output of sara!
 See the example bar setup I have in [this repo](https://github.com/gitluin/sbar-lemon) if you want to copy-paste and tweak for your system, or start from a template.
 This setup will produce a bar that is identical to the one in previous versions of sara.
  * v2.0		- Whole lotta UNIX philosophy up in here!
 Keybinds are controlled by sxhkd now!
 A little bit of bspwm in your dwm and sara sandwich!
 Pointer events (click into window, move and resize window) still handled by sara.
  * v1.0.{0-1} 	- Finished it enough to share with the class.
 Fixed a changecurrent bug.